-- Divide by 24 if you get paid twice a month (24 times a year
+- Divide by 24 if you get paid twice a month (24 times a year)

 For this part, we’re going to be concentrating on the “General Information” section, specifically the field titled “# of Federal Allowances.”
 Unless your refund was $2,000 or $3,000, it’s best to start small with the changes in your deductions.

 Double check to make sure your deductions are correct again and then hit the “Calculate” button.

 If it is, then you’re done!
-If not, let’s try upping the number a bit.
+Woohoo!

-For example, if you try a federal allowance of 3 and it is over the dollar amount you are shooting for, then you know that you can claim a federal allowance of 2 and not anymore.
+For example, if you try a federal allowance of 3 and it is over the dollar amount you are shooting for, then you know that you can claim a federal allowance of 2 and not any more than that.

 Also, write down how much you are gaining on your check.
 This is the amount that you will be automatically transferring to saving.